-Maryland community heartbroken after second flood in 2 years
+Rescuers seeking 1 man missing in Maryland flooding

 "If you are trapped, we are coming," the Howard County Department of Fire and Rescue Services tweeted at one point.

 Ellicott City has been rebuilding since the 2016 flooding damaged and destroyed businesses.
 Local officials recently said that 96 percent of the businesses were back in operation and more than 20 new businesses had again opened in the Main Street area.
 Just two weeks ago, Hogan announced that the Federal Emergency Management Agency had awarded the state and county more than $1 million to pay for projects aimed at reducing the flood risk in areas around Main Street.

 Some are already asking questions about whether enough was done after the last flood to prevent a similar catastrophe.

-Hogan said temporary improvements were in place and more things were in the works to reduce the community’s vulnerabilities.
+Hogan said temporary improvements were in place and more things were in the works to reduce the community's vulnerabilities.
 But he said big changes take time, and no one expected such a huge flood so soon after 2016.